Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/amd.md

 ## Inbound calls

-You can use Answering Machine Detection for incoming calls by adding an `amd` property in a [`config`](config.md) command.
+You can use Answering Machine Detection for incoming calls by adding an `amd` property in a [`config`](config.md) verb.
 It can be useful in situations where Voice Gateway is located behind a dialer.
 In these cases, the dialer initiates the outbound call and then links it to Voice Gateway via an `INVITE` request.